 About a year ago, I switched to using Backup Buddy, for myself and my design clients – not just for backups, but to move blogs to a different hosting company, as well.
 It backs up not only your WordPress database, but also all your theme files and plugins.
 I like the fact that I can set a backup schedule (monthly, weekly, or daily) and it will run automatically, saving a copy of my blog to my Dropbox account without me having to ever touch it again.
 I also like the fact that it’s supported – there is a support forum where I can go if I run into any snags in restoring to an earlier version of my site, and they’ve always gotten back to me within 24 hours when I contacted them with questions.

 Another choice might be to look to your web host to see what options they have for keeping backups of your blog.
-I know that with Bluehost (who hosts this site), you can pay a few extra dollars a month and have them run frequent backups for you…and then if you ever need to use the backup, they’re there to restore your site for you.
+With SiteGround (who hosts this site), their lowest hosting plan includes automatic daily backups…and then if you ever need to use the backup, they’re there to restore your site for you.

 Edited to say: Since publishing this post, I have changed my backup method to VaultPress.
 At $5/month, it’s an absolutely amazing deal for the added level of protection and ease of use.
 See my post on the best WordPress plugins for a more thorough discussion.